 Once your attendees are in place, all you can do is cross your fingers and hope that you’ve found the right audience to market yourself to.

-There are many vital factors you need to put into place before you can generate any kind of reliable income from a webinar.
+It would be best to put many vital factors into place before generating any reliable income from a webinar.

 Attracting High-Quality Registrations